- What is a doula?

 The simple presence of a doula during labour can support you in feeling prepared for (and excited about) your birth.
 A doula can help you feel safe and empowered during the birth, enabling you to make the right decisions for you and your baby, and to feel confident in your body and your ability to birth.

-Finally, a doula can also be of (practical as well as emotional) support when the baby arrives and while you learn about your baby, by providing support with feeding (both your baby and yourself), by looking after siblings, and by being there for you as process everything.
+Finally, a doula can also be of (practical as well as emotional) support when the baby arrives and while you learn about your baby, by providing support with feeding (both your baby and yourself), by looking after siblings, and by being there for you as you process everything.

 Overall, having a doula can aid you in having a positive and wholesome birth and postnatal experience.
 As far as research is concerned, there is evidence to show that having a doula can minimise the likelihood of having an induction, caesarean or an instrumental birth, and that it can reduce the need for pain medication or epidurals during birth.
 Further research has also revealed that births supported by a doula tend to be shorter.